 But, it gets worse.
 Keep in mind these studies are based on self-reported data.
 I think it’s safe to say that for some women being a virgin at marriage is a big deal and there is incentive to lie about it.
 It’s also reasonable to say that 2 out of 10 did lie about it because we already know that this is an area very sensitive to women and they will lie about it.

-So, if 20% of them lied and were actually in adultery instead of being legitimately married, that puts their real divorce rate up around 30%, which is 6 divorces for those 20 marriages.
+The divorce rate for women claiming to be virgins at marriage is roughly 10%, which is 10 divorces per 100 marriages.
+So, if 20% of the women claiming to be virgins at marriage lied and were actually in adultery instead of being legitimately married, that puts their real divorce rate up around 30%, which is 6 divorces for those 20 marriages.
 That leaves 4 divorces for the other 80 marriages, or a real divorce rate for virgins of 5%.

 Just to give you an idea of what this really means, I graphed the increase in divorce risk going from the 5% divorce rate for a legitimate marriage compared to the adulterous unions.

-On a brighter note, the Chart on Marriage is getting pretty close to being done.
+On a brighter note, the Chart on Marriage is getting pretty close to being done (it still needs work).
 Check it out, there’s something there to outrage everyone.